KatherineMEnright/Peanut/README.md

        fit="contain"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/A_Peanut_Plant%2C_illustration_from_The_Encyclopedia_of_Food_by_Artemas_Ward_01.jpg/1280px-A_Peanut_Plant%2C_illustration_from_The_Encyclopedia_of_Food_by_Artemas_Ward_01.jpg">

-### Peanut Colonialism and Capitalism
+### The Legacy of Peanut Colonialism and Capitalism
+As we have seen over the course of this essay, the ubiquitous peanut has a rich global history.
+The peanut has been perceived as as a luxury food in some cultural contexts and as cheap livestock feed in others.
+It is highly nutritious and protein-packed and hence beneficial to the many life-forms that consume it, including to humans in many different culinary preparations—and yet is also disproportionately represented among fatal allergic reactions to food, a medical phenomenon that continues to puzzle peanut fans and detractors alike.

-As this essay has shown, the global distribution and consumption of peanuts is intricately tied to histories of colonialism and slavery.
+The global distribution and consumption of peanuts is intricately tied to histories of colonialism and slavery.
 As recently as 1953, the peanut's ties to colonialism is found in this <span eid="Q2046345">colonial Nigeria</span> stamp showing both the British Crown Queen Elizabeth II and the groundnut plants that were crucial to the Nigerian economy.[^24] Efforts are being made to revive the <span eid="Q17019494">groundnut pyramids</span> that were once a tourist attraction in Kano, Nigeria.
-Today, the U. S. is the fourth-largest peanut producer, after China, India, and Nigeria.
-Yet Americans consume the greatest quantity of peanuts annually of any nation, a phenomenon due at least in part to the widespread popularity of peanut butter, which is a distinctly North American foodstuff—in 2020, 56% of U.S.-grown peanuts were processed into peanut butter.[^13] The American Empire shaped the peanut-related foodways of its colonies as well—peanut butter can be found in the Philippines, a former U.S. colony, and in Europe it is comparatively prevalent in Germany due to the historical and contemporary presence of American troops.[^14]
+The American Empire shaped the peanut-related foodways of its colonies as well—peanut butter can be found in the Philippines, a former U.S. colony, and in Europe it is comparatively prevalent in Germany due to the historical and contemporary presence of American troops.[^14]
 <param ve-image
        label="Stamp of Colonial Nigeria showing groundnuts, 1953." description="Stamp of Nigeria (British colony) showing groundnuts; 1953;"